Code and Document Management

 Learning material: Git & GitHub Tutorial for Scientists

-Git: Installation and Configuration
+Git: Installation

 • MacOS: goto the download page of git official website.